Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/2026 Market Watch for Mobile Games Studio Leaders.md

 ### PIF Slowdown: The Exit Engine Is Cooling

-Saudi Arabia’s Public Investment Fund has been the backstop for large gaming acquisitions for years.
-Now it’s signaling a pullback as cash reserves tighten after high-burn bets in unrelated sectors like EVs, cruise lines, and Neom’s stalled megaprojects.
+Saudi Arabiaâ€™s Public Investment Fund has been the backstop for large gaming acquisitions for years.
+Now itâ€™s signaling a pullback as cash reserves tighten after high-burn bets in unrelated sectors like EVs, cruise lines, and Neomâ€™s stalled megaprojects.

 **Why this matters for studio leaders:**

-• Fewer mega-acquisitions means fewer recycled founder windfalls re-entering the ecosystem.
+â€¢ Fewer mega-acquisitions means fewer recycled founder windfalls re-entering the ecosystem.
-• Fewer exits shifts pressure to profitability, sticky LTV design, and sustainable UA.
+â€¢ Fewer exits shifts pressure to profitability, sticky LTV design, and sustainable UA.
-• The “big buyer” not firing checks every quarter changes late-stage studio behavior across the board.
+â€¢ The â€œbig buyerâ€ not firing checks every quarter changes late-stage studio behavior across the board.

 PIF still holds massive influence.
 Through Savvy Games, it controls Scopely and Niantic, holds equity in Nintendo, Nexon, Capcom, and Take-Two, and is part of the ongoing $55B EA acquisition set for FYQ1 2027.
-The ecosystem won’t freeze, but the era of frictionless capital is over.
+The ecosystem wonâ€™t freeze, but the era of frictionless capital is over.

 Plan your studio roadmap assuming exits take longer.
 Build value through retention, content pacing, and monetization depth rather than valuation storytelling.

 ---

-### Kingshot’s $500M Funnel: A Playbook Every Studio Should Study
+### Kingshotâ€™s $500M Funnel: A Playbook Every Studio Should Study

 ![](https://www.gamigion.com/wp-content/uploads/2025/12/KNGS.jpg)

-Century Games’ **Kingshot** has now crossed **$542M** in nine months, one of the fastest-growing strategy launches in years.
-But the headline isn’t the revenue.
-It’s *how* they got there.
+Century Gamesâ€™ **Kingshot** has now crossed **$542M** in nine months, one of the fastest-growing strategy launches in years.
+But the headline isnâ€™t the revenue.
+Itâ€™s *how* they got there.

 **The breakthrough:**

 Kingshot disguises a 4X game behind a casual onboarding funnel that lasts nearly 20 minutes.
-This lowers CPIs dramatically, bypassing the genre’s biggest acquisition bottleneck.
+This lowers CPIs dramatically, bypassing the genreâ€™s biggest acquisition bottleneck.

 **Why this matters:**

-• 4X monetizes extremely well.
+â€¢ 4X monetizes extremely well.
-• 4X also has some of the highest CPIs on mobile.
+â€¢ 4X also has some of the highest CPIs on mobile.
-• A casual-style first session flips the economics of the genre.
+â€¢ A casual-style first session flips the economics of the genre.

 This funnel blueprint is now bleeding into other high-stakes verticals like social casino.
 The result is a new generation of midcore games with casual-looking acquisition surfaces and deep monetization cores underneath.

 **Revenue geography:**

-• US accounts for 42% of total spend
+â€¢ US accounts for 42% of total spend
-• Korea 9%
+â€¢ Korea 9%
-• Japan 7%
+â€¢ Japan 7%

 Genre-blending funnels are becoming a requirement, not an experiment.
-Your first 10–20 minutes are now part of your UA strategy, not just onboarding.
+Your first 10â€“20 minutes are now part of your UA strategy, not just onboarding.

 ---

-### UA Dynamics: AppLovin’s iOS Climb & Remarketing Shift
+### UA Dynamics: AppLovinâ€™s iOS Climb & Remarketing Shift

 ![](https://www.gamigion.com/wp-content/uploads/2025/04/Applovin.jpg)

-The latest AppsFlyer index shows a UA market that’s tighter, smarter, and more competitive than ever.
+The latest AppsFlyer index shows a UA market thatâ€™s tighter, smarter, and more competitive than ever.

 #### AppLovin is quietly catching Apple on iOS

 Apple Ads still leads, but the gap has collapsed from 43 percent to 28 percent.
 This is driven by:
-• Privacy changes leveling the field
+â€¢ Privacy changes leveling the field
-• AppLovin’s creative and ML edge
+â€¢ AppLovinâ€™s creative and ML edge
-• Apple’s limited ad inventory vs AppLovin’s full-network footprint
+â€¢ Appleâ€™s limited ad inventory vs AppLovinâ€™s full-network footprint

 AppLovin dominates in North America and Europe while Apple holds Japan, Greater China, and Korea.

-#### Android stays Google’s kingdom
+#### Android stays Googleâ€™s kingdom

 Google remains number one across nearly every mobile genre.
 AppLovin is second and even surpasses Google in match games in Eastern Europe.

-#### Remarketing moves from “nice to have” to default
+#### Remarketing moves from â€œnice to haveâ€ to default

 As CPIs rise, studios are shifting spend:
-• Remarketing conversions are up 20 percent YoY
+â€¢ Remarketing conversions are up 20 percent YoY
-• More teams now run structured re-engagement loops
+â€¢ More teams now run structured re-engagement loops
-• It’s often cheaper to reactivate than acquire new users
+â€¢ Itâ€™s often cheaper to reactivate than acquire new users

 This is especially true for any game with deep content or economy progression.